jstrausstng/slides/sql-common-mistakes/presentation.md

 * Alternatives
 	* Use knowledge over data
-		* how are keys distributed (are there spaces, etc.)
+		* How are keys distributed (are there spaces, etc.)
 	* Use special vendor functions
 		* row_number()
 		* Sample-function